What to Do if Your Etsy Account is Suspended

 As stated earlier, reopening your suspended Etsy account will depend on why your account was suspended in the first place.

-If your account was suspended due to a lack of payment, you must pay your balance.
+If your account was suspended due to an overdue balance, you will need to pay it.
 Once you’ve paid in full, in most cases, your account will be reinstated immediately.

 There may be some wait time if you’re in the European Union (EU), Norway, Iceland, or Liechtenstein.